sashawasha1337/Segfaults/README.md

 #### Authentication
 1. Setup your Tailscale VPN
-   - Add Users
+   - Add Tailscale users (dependent on your plan)
-   - Add Robots with SSH enabled
+   - Add Robots with SSH enabled, and assign them a VPN IP.

 2. Setup Firebase Authentication and Database
    - Create Firebase account
-   - Configure Cloud Firestore
+   - Configure Cloud Firestore to store detected trash images and logs
-   - Configure Firestore Authentication
+   - Configure Firestore Authentication to allow webapp access.

 #### Robot Scripts
 1. Clone the repository: